 Meanwhile: Two new Miami-Dade commissioners were elected after term-limit rules barred five incumbents from seeking re-election.

 - Commissioner Danielle Cohen Higgins won re-election in the District 8 race, and Florida Rep. Anthony Rodriguez won in District 10.

 - Doral Mayor Juan Carlos "J.C."
 Bermudez, who was endorsed by former President Trump, won his District 12 race.

 Runoff elections will be held Nov.
 8 for District 2 and District 6 because none of the candidates received a majority of the vote.

 - Former Trump campaign official Kevin Cabrera is up against Coral Gables Commissioner Jorge Fors in District 6.

 - District 2's runoff will be between North Miami Mayor Philippe Bien-Aime and activist Marleine Bastien.

 Of note: Former Miami Beach Commissioner Micky Steinberg won her District 4 race in June when no one filed to run against her.

-City elections: Miami Gardens voters kept three incumbent council members in office and Key Biscayne brought back its former mayor.
+City elections: Miami Gardens voters kept three incumbent council members in office and Key Biscayne's mayoral race is headed to a runoff.

 - Voters in Miami and Miami Beach approved referendums allowing real estate projects to move forward on public land.